 From ¥5,000 for the flight + ¥3,000 for a direct coach to the resorts

 Prices can vary wildly depending on the time of year and the airline.
-Low cost carriers like Peach, Jetstar, Skymark, and Hokkaido’s own Air Do are obviously popular with Cheapos.
-Skyscanner offers a good comparison of what’s available right now, and at what price.
+Low-cost carriers like Peach, Jetstar, Skymark, and Hokkaidō’s own Air Do are obviously the more affordable options.

 Getting from New Chitose Airport to Niseko

-The most convenient way to get from the airport to Niseko is to take one of several direct coach services.
+The most convenient way to get from Sapporo’s airport to Niseko Ski Resort is to take one of several direct coach services.
 You can also take a train from New Chitose to Kutchan, the best train station for accessing Niseko, or rent a car and drive yourself from the airport to Niseko.

 Pro tip: If you’re traveling in a group, booking a private transfer from Sapporo to Niseko can be affordable.

-From New Chitose Airport, it’s around a 3-hour train ride on JR lines to Kutchan Station.
+From New Chitose Airport, it’s an approximately 3-hour train ride, on JR lines, to Kutchan Station, where you can hop onto a shuttle bus to the ski resort.
 Pick up a Rapid Airport service to Otaru (75 mins) and then transfer to a JR Hakodate line train to Kutchan (75 mins).
-The journey costs about ¥3,720 if you don’t have a rail pass (if you do, the trains are covered).
+The journey costs about ¥4,040 if you don’t have a rail pass (if you do, the trains are covered).

-Getting to Niseko by train8 hrs from Tokyo Station + transfer time
+Getting from Tokyo to Niseko by train7 hrs or more from Tokyo Station + transfer time

 2 transfers (at Shin-Hakodate-Hokuto & Oshamambe stations)

-Without a rail pass, the total cost of the one-way train journey between Tokyo and Kutchan is ¥29,100.
-That’s using the faster and pricier limited express Hokuto service from Shin-Hakodate-Hokuto; using regular trains from Shin-Hakodate-Hokuto, the total cost is ¥27,420 — but you’ll add 2 hours to the journey time.
+Without a rail pass, the total cost of the one-way train journey between Tokyo and Kutchan is ¥25,540.
+That’s not using the faster and pricier Limited Express Hokuto service from Shin-Hakodate-Hokuto.
+If you use the Limited Express train from Shin-Hakodate-Hokuto, the total cost is ¥26,900 — but you’ll get there two hours sooner.

-The small station of Kutchan is the gateway to the ski resorts of Niseko, and it’s only 20–25 minutes from station platform to ski lifts.
+The small station of Kutchan is the gateway to the ski resorts of Niseko, and it’s only 20–25 minutes from the station platform to the ski lifts.

-Once at the resorts, you can use the Niseko United Shuttle Bus, which runs on an hourly basis between all the resorts from December 3, 2022 to April 2, 2023.
+Once at the resorts, you can use the Niseko United Shuttle Bus, which runs on an hourly basis between all the resorts from December 2, 2023 to April 7, 2024.
 This service runs between approximately 8 a.m. and 5 p.m., depending on your direction.
-There are three later services until running about 8 p.m. during peak season (December 17, 2022 to March 19, 2023).
-This service is also free for those with valid Ski-passes and has a charge of a few hundred yen for those without.
+There are three later services until running about 8 p.m. during peak season (December 16, 2023 to March 20, 2024).
+This service is also free for those with valid ski passes, and has a charge of a few hundred yen for those without.

-If you prefer, there are taxis available for the short journey, with the ride to Hilton Hirafu costing about ¥3,500 as a marker.
+If you prefer, there are taxis available for the short journey, with the ride to Hilton Hirafu costing about ¥3,500, as a rough marker.

 Driving (and other unconventional ways of getting to Niseko)

-There is also the question of driving in winter in Hokkaidō: this is probably not something you want to attempt unless you have a lot of practice driving in winter conditions.
+There is also the question of driving in winter in Hokkaidō: this is probably not something you want to attempt, unless you have a lot of practice driving in harsh winter conditions.

 Ferries to Hokkaidō

 While we do our best to ensure it’s correct, information is subject to change.
-Last updated in October 2022.
+Post first published in December 2017.
+Last updated in October 2023, by Maria Danuco.